-Doctors who have opted out of Medicare are allowed to charge self-determined costs for services and are not allowed to bill Medicare or any Medicare-related insurance plans.
-If a patient sees a doctor who has opted out of Medicare, the entire bill is the responsibility of the patient.
-It is important to note that doctors are not required to accept the Medicare program; even if doctors are enrolled in Medicare, they are not obligated to take every patient.
+Doctors and other providers who have “opted out” of Medicare are allowed to charge self-determined costs for services.
+They are not allowed to bill Medicare or any Medicare-related insurance plans.
+If a Medicare beneficiary sees a doctor who has opted out of Medicare, the entire bill becomes the responsibility of the patient, unless the patient has health insurance other than Medicare that might cover the visit.